pjotrp/gnu-install-bin/README.md

 .pyc files where the stored path is not zero terminated.
 It will emit a warning instead.

 ### What strategy to choose

 The person who writes the installer is responsible for choosing the strategy - the strategy is set in the install.sh script.
 For many packages the *fit* or *expand* strategy may work fine.
 When they do not work use the *fixed* strategy.
-The GNU store path is reasonably long, so for most cased fixed size patching will work fine.
+The GNU store path is reasonably long (about 40 letters including the HASH), so for most cased fixed size patching will work fine.

 ## Requirements